Amina Begum: Later life

 In contrast to her elder sister Ghaseti Begum, Amina Begum was not very much involved in politics.
 In 1748, Amina was captured along with her two sons by the Afghan rebels of Mustafa Khan after they had killed her husband, Zain ud-Din Ahmed Khan, in an attempt to take control of Bihar.
-They were rescued by her father, Nawab Alivardi Khan, in 1751, who drove also drove out the Afghan rebels.
+They were rescued by her father, Nawab Alivardi Khan, in 1751, who also drove out the Afghan rebels.

 After the death of her father in 1756, her son Siraj succeeded the throne as the next Nawab of Bengal.
 Siraj was defeated by the British East India Company in the Battle of Plassey in 1757 partly due to the treachery of Amina's maternal cousin Mir Jafar.
 Amina Begum was subsequently imprisoned along with her other family members including her mother, sister, and daughter-in-law.
 They were exiled from Murshidabad on a boat travelling to Jahangirnagar (Dhaka) in 1758, and were kept confined in the Jinjira Palace.